MBA Alumni Stories

 Mannheim was my first choice from the beginning and it was the right decision.
 Moreover, its strong corporate network was important to me.
 And since I’m Swabian and know what a ROI (return on investment) is, I had all my arguments to make the right decision – I got the best out of my MBA, by far.

-What is the most interesting thing you learnt from your MBA?
+As one of our AMBA alumni stories, what is the most interesting thing you learnt from your MBA?

-For me, my classmates were essential.
+There are many MBA benefits but, for me, my classmates were essential.
 Studying with so many inspiring, intelligent and motivated people pushed me to my next level.
 Without my MBA experience in Mannheim, I would not be as happy, satisfied and proud about my journey and about what I achieved as I am now.
 And I would not have been able to help so many people take the next steps on their individual career journeys.

 Without that one evening in Mannheim, when the then Microsoft Germany COO Joao Couto visited the business school, pitching Microsoft to us soon-to-be graduates with all his passion, experience and motivation, I do not know which way I would have gone.
 But that one night, that one huge chance and that one conversation with Joao changed my life.
 From this I learnt to make the most out of every moment in life – it could be the one.